Who can apply?

 Great question!
 There are a lot of dates to remember.
-Here is an example: If you are interested in applying for a grant for fiscal year 2024….
+Here is an example: If you are interested in applying for a grant for calendar year 2024….

 - You will find out no later than January 31, 2024 if you have been awarded your grant.

 - If you are awarded a grant, the grant report is due September 30, 2024.
 If you have not used all of your funds by this date, a final report is due January 15, 2025.

 A grant report summarizes the accomplishments of your organization.
 It looks at measurable goals and allows you the opportunity to explain how this funding helped execute your project/program.
 Grant reporting shows Rico Center and Rico taxpayers that their money was used wisely and you are ensuring the impact this grant had will continue.

 Through taxpayer dollars!
 Click here to read more.

 A fiscal agent is an established IRS 501(c)(3) tax-exempt organization that agrees to accept donations on behalf of a group that does not have IRS tax exemption.
 The Rico Center can only grant monies to organizations with IRS 501(c)(3) status.
 We highly encourage awardees applying for long-term community programs or projects to register their organization as an IRS 501(c)(3), otherwise known as a charitable organization.
 There are exceptions, for example, a short-term program or project for which the creation of a charitable organization does not make sense or programs or projects that clearly work in conjunction with an operating 501(c)(3).
 In these cases, the applicant can work with an operating 501(c)(3) as their fiscal agent to accept the award on their behalf.
 Arrangements for collection of the award are between the fiscal agent and the awardee.